Pinafore/cl1-hw/project/project.md

 * Whether your technique worked or not

 Please do not go over 2500 words unless you have a really good reason.
-Images are a much better use of space than words, usually (thereâ€™s no limit on including images, but use judgement and be selective).
+Images are a much better use of space than words, usually (there'€™s no limit on including images, but use judgement and be selective).

 Grade